This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 #Finding generic types

-Working with generic types, such as Nullable<int>, is a little more complicated.
-First, you need to get the type Nullable<T>, and then construct the specific type.
+Working with generic types such as Nullable<int> requires an extra step: first get the open generic type Nullable<T>, then construct the specific closed type.

 C#